Customized training resources

 for business and employee success

-Funded by the Colorado First and Existing Industry Customized Job Training Grant Program
+Colorado First and Existing Industry Job Training Grants

 - All grant-funded training must be for full-time (32 hours/week), non-seasonal, non-retail employees who have significant career opportunities, require substantive instruction, and are eligible to work in the U.S.

-- Companies must pay an average hourly wage of at least $13.00/hour in urban counties and at least minimum wage in rural counties.
+- Grantees must pay an average wage of at least $13.50/hour in urban counties and at least minimum wage in rural counties.

 - Learners must sign an affidavit to certify their participation in grant-funded training.

-- Companies must contribute a minimum of 40% (cash or in-kind) to the total costs of grant-funded training.
+- Grantees must contribute a minimum of 40% (cash or in-kind) to the total costs of grant-funded training.

-- Training must be customized to specific company needs and related to substantive resume-building and transferable skills.
+- Training must be customized to specific business needs and related to substantive resume-building and transferable skills.

-- Grant-funded training may not begin until the training application has been approved by State program administrators.
+- Grant-funded activities may not begin until the grant application has been approved by State program administrators.